Academic Planning and Course Selection Meetings

 In February, high school students meet with counselors in person for academic planning, to review choices and to enter course requests: Class of 2025 students 2/6, 2/8 and 2/12; Class of 2026 students 2/13, 2/14 and 2/15; and Class of 2027 students 2/26, 2/27 and 2/28.
 Class of 2028 (current grade 8 students) submit the Course Request Form to Middle School Guidance by 2/16.
 Eighth grade students will be meeting with the high school counselor they will have throughout high school on 2/29 and 3/1 at WMS.

-Students will be able to view their course enrollments for 2021-22 in late June or early July.
+Students should be able to view their course enrollments for 2024-25 in June, prior to the end of school.
 Please be aware that the courses may not include all of your first choice course requests.
 This is the case if your first-choice course either did not fit into your schedule or was full.
 If so, every effort was made to include courses you listed as alternates.
 In some cases, a PE or other elective not in your requests or alternates may have been the only course available to get to the minimum 33.5 credit requirement.
-There are fewer sections of many courses next year which made scheduling more difficult.
+Scheduling is also limited by space available in the courses.

 Other important notes about course lists:

 - Physical Education: Sophomores and juniors who have participated in MIAA interscholastic fall or winter sports this year are eligible to request a PE “sports substitution” for next year, and is noted on the course recommendations.
 Students who opt out commit to participating in sports next year, and if they do not, will be placed in a PE class for the spring semester.
 Even if eligible for the sports substitution, juniors and seniors may choose to take PE.
 Note that if you participate only in a spring sport, you will need to request a PE course until your counselor is notified by the Athletic Office that you are eligible to opt out.